Duugu/Sku/index.md

 # Release notes
 -------------------------------------------------------------------------------------------------------
+## Changes in Sku r33.22
+- Fixed a bug with creating a new step

 ## Changes in Sku r33.21
 - Available tutorial lists are now sorted by name
 - Changed the internal tutorial storage to be language independant